Bernard Pawley

-Bernard Clinton Pawley was an Anglican priest.
+Bernard Clinton Pawley (24 January 1911 – 15 November 1981) was an Anglican priest.

-He was born on 24 January 1911, educated at Portsmouth Grammar School and Wadham College, Oxford and ordained in 1936.
+He was born in Portsmouth, Hampshire, educated at Portsmouth Grammar School and Wadham College, Oxford and ordained in 1936.
 After curacies in Stoke on Trent and Leeds he was a chaplain to the British Armed Forces between 1940 and 1945.
 When peace returned he was Rector of Elland and then a canon residentiary at Ely Cathedral.
 After a brief spell in a similar role at St Paul's Cathedral he was appointed Archdeacon of Canterbury in 1972, a post he held for nine years.
-A noted commentator on Vatican affairs, he died on 15 November 1981.
+A noted commentator on Vatican affairs, he died in 1981.